Computer history - 1995

 Apple developed FireWire in 1995.

-The first SSD (solid-state drive) as we know them today was developed by SanDisk Corporation in 1991, with a storage capacity of 20 MB.
+The first SSD (solid-state drive), as we know it today, was developed by SanDisk Corporation in 1991, with a storage capacity of 20 MB.
 However, this was not a flash-based SSD, which was introduced later in 1995 by M-Systems.

 UDF (Universal Disk Format) was introduced by OSTA (Optical Storage Technology Association).